d2hydro/sobek_kisters/README.md

 CLIENT_SECRET =   # Kisters password
 CASE_NAME =       # Sobek case-name
-KISTERS_NAME =    # Name to be used in Kisters network store
+KISTERS_NAME =    # Name to be used in Kisters network store TSA_STORE         # url to the Kisters TSA Store
 ```

 ### groups